Pyrotechnic Articles (Safety) Regulations 2015: Northern Ireland

 This must be kept by the manufacturer for a period of ten years from the date on which the pyrotechnic article was placed on the NI market.
 This declaration must be made available to the enforcing authority upon request.

 - Fulfilment service – A natural or legal person offering, in the course of commercial activity, at least two of the following services: warehousing, packaging, addressing and dispatching, without having ownership of the products involved.
-This does not include postal, parcel or freight services.
-See footnote 3.
+This does not include postal, parcel or freight services. [footnote 3]

-- Importer – A person established in NI who places a product from a country outside of the EEA or NI on the NI market.
+- Importer – A person who is established in NI and places a pyrotechnic article on the market that has been supplied to them for distribution, consumption or use in the course of a commercial activity, whether in return for payment or free of charge, from an EEA state.
 A person based in NI who before 1 January 2021 distributed a product from GB on the NI (or EEA) market, is now an importer if they are bringing products into NI from GB.

 - Manufacturer – A person who manufactures a pyrotechnic article or has a pyrotechnic article designed or manufactured and markets that pyrotechnic article under their name or trademark.